-Students, who are at least 16 years of age and not currently enrolled in a secondary education program, are considered adult students.
+Students who are at least 16 years of age and not currently enrolled in a secondary education program, are considered adult students.
 Students are expected to enroll on a full-time basis each fee period.
-With documentation and administrative approval, a student may be eligible to enroll on a half-time basis.
+With documentation and administrative approval, students may be eligible to enroll on a part-time basis.
+Students should meet with a school counselor to discuss program interests and requirements.

 - 1. All students must be registered by the 3rd day of the term.
 Anyone not registered by the 3rd day of the term will have to request an exception from an administrator.
-Only continuing students are eligible for a fee extension. - 2.
-Students enrolling after the first day of the term will be charged from the first day of the term, and fees will not be prorated.
-Students will also be counted absent for days missed since the start of the term. - 3.
-Program and schedule changes need administrator approval. - 4.
+Only continuing students are eligible for a fee extension and only with approval from the Assistant Directors, and past the 5th day only from the Director. - 2.
+Students with administrative approval will be allowed to register up to 3 days late with the understanding that they may not use Bright Futures funding for a partial term of enrollment.Pell students, VA students, and those with other scholarships (if criteria allows) will begin the scheduled hours of the term on the day of their enrollment.
+Students will not be marked absent on days prior to their enrollment date. - 3.
+Program and schedule changes require approval from Instructor, Financial Aid, School Counselor and/or Administration. - 4.
 These deadlines and processes apply to most Pinellas Technical College full-time programs.
 Programs with articulation expectations among programs or which otherwise require students to move among programs at times other than term start dates are exempt from these deadlines and processes.